adey-px/cluster-music/README.md

 ### 4.4 Testing User Story
 The following user stories were tested for user:
 1. select an audio and play it successfully
-2. search for an audio in search bar to play
-3. create an account with email/username and password
+2. create an account with email/username and password
-4. Login into their account successfuly
+3. Login into their account successfuly
-5. upload audio to the site to allow other users to listen to it
+4. upload audio to the site to allow other users to listen to it
-6. view list of their uploaded audios and be able to edit or delete them
+5. view list of their uploaded audios and be able to edit or delete them
-7. save favourite audio as a playlist
+6. save favourite audio as a playlist

 The following user story was tested for Pro user:
 1. download audio from the site to my computer successfully